 - How might Covid-19 change what and how UXers design?

 - How will the pandemic affect the skillset UXers need to be successful?

 Before we dive in, special thanks to the experts who weighed in—including Camren Browne, UX designer, mentor, writer, and career specialist; Mike McCulloch, Head of Career Services at CareerFoundry; and Vale Querini, UX Designer, consultant, and mentor.
 Their input was integral to our research.

 1. How is the pandemic changing where UXers work?

-One of the clearest changes this year has been the rise in remote work.
+One of the most obvious changes has been the rise in remote work.
 What used to be less common and more monitored (applying for remote time or negotiating it with a manager or team) has become the new normal for many companies.
-According to an August 2020 report from Glassdoor, there’s a significant uptick (around 60%) in remote job offerings since this time last year.
+According to an August 2020 report from Glassdoor, there’s a significant uptick (around 60%) in remote job offerings since August 2019.
 And this is on top of an already (pre-Covid) predicted trend in favor of remote and freelance work.

 Companies like Google, Facebook, and Twitter have led the way, announcing that they’ll work remotely until well into 2021—or indefinitely.
 In the case of Microsoft, remote work is there to stay.

 With record numbers of companies going remote or offering more fully remote, partially remote, or remote-friendly jobs, where UXers work is changing.
 But this also has an effect on how they work and what skills they need (more on this in sections three and four)—perhaps even what kinds of products they design and the job market for UXers.

 2. What are the job prospects in UX post-Covid?

 We’ll cut to the chase: The demand for digital products and experiences (and thus the people who design them) is growing.